joshbolduc/vscode-story-explorer/README.md

 ### Static analysis

-Story Explorer uses static analysis to extract stories and metadata from source files.
-Static analysis is fast and safe, since it doesn't execute arbitrary code.
+Much like [Storybook's `storyStoreV7`](https://storybook.js.org/docs/react/configure/overview#feature-flags) (which is enabled by default in Storybook 7), Story Explorer uses static analysis to identify stories and extract metadata from source files.

-The downside is its evaluation capabilities are more limited, so it won't handle certain complex expressions that work at runtime.
+Static analysis is faster and safer than running arbitrary code, but its evaluation capabilities are more limited.
+As a result, its behavior may differ from what happens at runtime.

-If you import stories from other files or use complex expressions when defining stories, some of your stories may not be recognized correctly.
+In practice, if your project is compatible with Storybook's `storyStoreV7`, it should be fully supported.
+Even if your project isn't fully compliant with `storyStoreV7`, you may not notice any discrepancies.

-To maximize compatibility, avoid using complex expressions and importing from other files.
+However, if you rely on nontrivial runtime behavior when defining or naming stories, they may not be recognized correctly.

 ### CSF and MDX only